kvarak/dnd/docs/_Classes/warlock.md

 Your patron is an entity that rules over lust, temptation, and the night.
 Fey, fiends, and enchanters each have their own angle for toying with mortal desires.
 The Seducer selfishly revels in its power and employs mortals to bring others under its spell.
 The mortals it dominates sacrifice their wealth, secrets, and morals to partake in their newfound vices.
 Seducer patrons include legendary vampires such as Dracula or Carmilla, Grendel's mother, Lilith, Pan, Shamhat, and unusually powerful succubi or incubi.

 ### Profane Beauty
-At 1st level, your pact has imbued you with a fiendish beauty that mirrors that of a succubus.
+Your pact has imbued you with a fiendish beauty that mirrors that of a succubus.
 Whenever you are not using armor or wielding a shield, you have an armor class equal to 10 + your Dexterity modifier + your Charisma modifier.

 Additionally, whenever you roll a saving throw to avoid the charmed condition, you roll at advantage.